yamanoko/SeqCLR_RenaissanceSpanish/README.md

 # Project for HumanAI Foundation: Self-Supervised Learning for Text Recognition in Early Modern Spanish Documents

-This project was developed to test the capabilities of the HumanAI Foundation's framework.
 It features a model designed using self-supervised learning methods to recognize text in early modern Spanish documents.

 ## Architecture